ChibiMuse/hello-world/README.md

 ## My First GitHub Experience

 ### Introduction
-My name is Megan, and I am an aspiring Technical Writer.
+My name is Megan and I am an aspiring Technical Writer.
 Using GitHub is important to unlock my __full__ potential.
 I look forward to learning a lot and hopefully contributing to UX writing and documentation.

 ### Interests/Hobbies
   - Minecraft/Astroneer-like Games